jukkaha/copilot-advanced-exercises/README.md

 # Copilot workshop - Advanced Track

 Exercises for the GitHub Copilot Workshop - Advanced Track.
 The exercises consist of two parts:
-* Part 1: Individually completed exercises for the morning part of the workshop
+* Part 1: Individually completed exercises Workshop 1
-* Part 2: Hackathon carried out in the afternoon in small groups, each group trying to complete an application using Copilot features within given time limit
+* Part 2: Hackathon carried out in Workshop 2 in small groups, each group trying to complete an application using Copilot features within given time limit

 **Prerequisites:**
-* Visual Studio Code installed.
+* Visual Studio Code installed (primary IDE for these exercises)
-* This repository cloned in VS Code
+* This repository cloned
-    * File => New window
-    * Explorer (the file icons on the left hand side navigation)
-    * "Clone repository"
 * GitHub Copilot and Copilot Chat extensions installed
-* A terminal window open within VS Code (e.g., View > Terminal)
+* A terminal window open within the IDE
 * Docker or Podman installed (MCP exercises only)

 ## Part 1 exercises